djwalcott/barbershop-website-react-native/README.md

 # barbershop-website-react-native

-Developed using typescript, react native, and expo for a barbershop website.
+Developed using typescript, react native, and expo for a barbershop responsive website.

 # Website
 https://barbershop-website-react-native-srnascimento40.vercel.app/